 Fernandez fought her Republican colleagues who sought to limit the ability of sexual harassment and assault victims to report.
 Stating that, "We're blaming people."

-Fernandez has been an outspoken advocate of LGBT issues and helped form the Arizona State Legislature's LGBT Caucus.
+Fernandez has been an outspoken advocate of LGBTQ equality in the workplace, in housing, and more.
+She helped form the Arizona State Legislature's LGBTQ Caucus.

-Fernandez was a supporter of the successful Proposition 206 which raised Arizona's minimum wage.
+Fernandez was a supporter of the successful Proposition 206 which raised Arizona's minimum wage and is credited for propelling workers' wage growth and the economy through consumer spending.

-Fernandez has opposed the private prison system in Arizona supported by Governor Doug Ducey.
-She has challenged the governor's staff from her seat on the Appropriations Committee to justify the need to provide more prison beds.
+Fernandez has opposed the private prison system in Arizona from her seat on the Appropriations Committee.
+She supports efforts to reform sentencing for fair terms.

-Fernandez filed a declaration in support of a Plaintiffs' Motion for a preliminary injunction against the impact of HB 2023.
-The law ,which criminalizes the activities of citizens seeking to assist those in returning early ballots who otherwise may not is still being litigated in the courts.
+Fernandez supports greater access to vote.
+She filed a declaration in support of a plaintiffs' motion for a preliminary injunction against the impact of HB2023 in 2016.
+The law, which criminalizes the activities of citizens seeking to assist those in returning early ballots who otherwise may not is still being litigated in the courts.
 Fernandez wrote, "The collection and personal delivery of early ballots is particularly crucial among my constituency.
 In areas like mine that are very rural, many voters lack home mail delivery and can have trouble receiving and mailing their early ballots.”
-At least one county election official, Helen Purcell, a Republican from Maricopa County, chose to not enforce the law saying, "We are not the police."